matthewleach/enki-web/web/formatting-elements/button-attributes.md

   - `reset`
   - `button`

 The `type="submit"` is used to submit the forms data to the server.
-This value is also the default button type.
-Meaning, if no other value is set for `type` or if `type` is not present at all.)
+This value is also the default button type if no other value is set for `type`.

 The `type="reset"` is used to reset all the values to default in the form the button is associated with.